A/B Testing Guide 2026: Statistical Methods That Ship

 print(f"Need {n} users per group") # ~3,620

-If the required sample size takes too long to collect, reconsider: either the effect you are trying to detect is too small to be worth testing for, or you need to accept lower statistical power (higher false negative risk).
+If the required sample size takes too long to collect, the effect you are trying to detect is probably too small to be worth testing for.
+Accept lower power or redesign the test.

 Analyzing Results